davidmz/apng-canvas/API.md

 **Rejected** (no value): The `img` element is not an APNG image, or there was an error when processing it.
 In this case the element is not replaced with `canvas`.

+#### APNG.releaseCanvas(canvas HTMLCanvasElement)
+Detaches `canvas` from animation loop.
+May be useful for dynamic created APNG-images.
+This is a synchronous method, it does not return a result.

 #### APNG.checkNativeFeatures()
 Checks which technologies are supported by the browser.